South African cuisine: Restaurants and outlets

-South Africa can be said to have a significant "eating out" culture.
-While there are some restaurants that specialise in traditional South African dishes or modern interpretations thereof, restaurants featuring other cuisines such as Moroccan, Chinese, West African, Congolese, and Japanese can be found in all of the major cities and many of the larger towns.
+South Africa can be characterized by a significant "eating out" culture.
+While some restaurants specialise in traditional South African dishes or modern interpretations thereof, restaurants featuring other cuisines such as Moroccan, Chinese, West African, Congolese, and Japanese can be found in all of the major cities and many of the larger towns.
 There are also many home-grown chain restaurants, such as Spur and Dulce Café.

 There is also a proliferation of fast-food restaurants in South Africa.
 While some international players such as Kentucky Fried Chicken and McDonald's are active in the country, they face stiff competition from local chains such as Nando's, Galito's, Steers, Chicken Licken, Barcelos, Fat Cake City and King Pie.
-Many of the restaurant chains originating from South Africa have also expanded successfully outside the borders of the country.
+Many restaurant chains originating in South Africa have also expanded successfully beyond the country's borders.
 Also, Starbucks is present in the country.